If you’ve ever been in debt, you probably know what financial stress feels like.

 What Is Financial Stress?

-If you’ve ever been in debt, you probably know what financial stress feels like.
 Stress is the release of hormones like cortisol and adrenaline into the bloodstream to help you cope in physically or emotionally demanding situations, or when you feel threatened.
 In small bursts, it is helpful, such as when you are on a time crunch for a project because it allows you to focus on what you need to do.
-That concentration, burst of energy and added strength can also be helpful if you face a crisis.
+That concentration, burst of energy, and added strength can also be helpful if you face a crisis.
 Your heart will race and your muscles will often tense up during times of stress.
 Stress is a means to help your body in short bursts.

 Constant stress can negatively affect your physical and mental health.
 Pain in the shoulders, neck and back, as well as headaches, can all be effects of stress.
 Many people also experience digestive and stomach issues during prolonged periods of stress.
 Think about in the movies when how people working stressful jobs are seen eating Tums or other antacids and are diagnosed with stomach ulcers.